Living in a cool place.

 That growth has been spurred in part by a series of strategic acquisitions.

 West Virginia connection

 One of the purchased tech companies drew Ntiva’s attention to West Virginia.
 The acquired company had 10 West Virginia employees who remotely worked on the service desk from home.
-The employees and the West Virginia Development Office encouraged Ntiva to keep the jobs in the state.
+The employees and the West Virginia West Virginia Department of Economic Development encouraged Ntiva to keep the jobs in the state.

 “We talked about West Virginia’s business and workforce development programs,” Vandall said.
 “Those included such programs as Learn and Earn and Governor’s Guaranteed Workforce.”

 The concept of a training program appealed to Ntiva.
 The track record of the acquired tech company demonstrated the potential in the state.